 The relaxing times of the weekends for parents and other family members won’t necessarily be relaxing times for your child with ADHD.
 This time is possibly going to need a level of structure as children cannot necessarily occupy themselves for a period of time without requiring someone’s attention or being able to engage in an activity safely.

 These times are also family times.
 This is a great opportunity to remind yourself and your child that they are part of the family unit.
 Part of this unit means taking responsibility for things.
 For your young child this may simply mean packing their toys away and putting dirty clothes in the laundry basket.
-As your child develops, increase their level of responsibility so they understand that you have confidence in them and they will see that they are able to do things independently.
+As your child develops, increase their level of responsibility so they understand that you have confidence in them and they will see that they are able to do things for themselves.

 Holidays and weekends will take great planning on your behalf.
 The planning and organisation that you put into place will be of great benefit to your child and family.
 As your child develops you will learn more about them and some routines will become automatic and you can then put new ones into place to help them develop new skills.
 You are doing a great job in preparing your child for the future!